 The occupation probability of the various impurity states and the screening of $F_z$ are expected to depend on both the charge occupation of the QD and the chemical potential.
-Figure~\ref{fig:timetag_det_dep_X+_X_X-_X2-} compares the results from Fig.~\ref{fig:timetag_det_dep}(a) for measurements on $X$ with $X^+$, $X^-$, and $X^{2-}$.
+Figure~\ref{fig:timetag_det_dep_X+_X_X-_X2-} compares the results obtained above for measurements on $X$ with $X^+$, $X^-$, and $X^{2-}$.
 In each case, the dominant resonance, marked in dark blue, occurs at the lowest energy.
 This corresponds to the highest electric field at the QD position.
-Since the relevant impurities are most likely Si impurities in the vicinity of the n-contact \cite{mar_bias-controlled_2011}, this lowest energy corresponds to the scenario that all relevant Si impurities in the unintentionally doped (AlGa)As spacer between n-contact and QD being occupied by an electron.
-In principle, charge fluctuations from neighboring QDs could also influence the observed charging dynamics, but this scenario can be excluded with high probability based on an analysis of the shadow resonances as a function of gate voltage (data not shown).
-Neighboring QDs have, according to our PL measurements, a different ground state energy and therefore switch very likely at a different $V_G$; however, the number and energy detuning of all observed shadow resonances of the investigated QD remain unchanged within the studied QD charge plateaus.
+Since the relevant impurities are most likely Si impurities in the vicinity of the n-contact \cite{mar_bias-controlled_2011}, this lowest energy corresponds to the scenario in which all relevant Si impurities in the unintentionally doped (AlGa)As spacer between the n-contact and the QD are each occupied by an electron.
+In principle, charge fluctuations from neighboring QDs could also influence the observed charging dynamics, but this scenario can be excluded with high probability based on an analysis of the shadow resonances as a function of gate voltage.
+According to our PL measurements, neighboring QDs have a different ground state energy and therefore likely switch at a different $V_G$; however, the number and energy detuning of all observed shadow resonances of the investigated QD remain unchanged within the studied QD charge plateaus.
 Furthermore, optical excitation of neighboring QDs can be ruled out due to their spatial and spectral separation \footnote{The neighboring QDs have a significantly larger transition energy, which probably inhibits charge changes at moderate $V_G$.}.